Housing slowdown warning after mortgage rates rise

 On Wednesday, the Bank of England said the number struggling to pay mortgages would rise sharply next year.

-New house buyer inquiries fell in September, marking the fifth month in a row they had fallen, according to Rics.
+New house buyer inquiries fell in September, marking the fifth month in a row they had fallen, according to RICS.

 It said there continued to be fewer properties for sale which had helped push up housing prices by a small amount, but it warned this was likely to end.

-Rics chief economist Simon Rubinsohn said although house prices were still rising, "storm clouds" were gathering over both pricing and sales.
+RICS chief economist Simon Rubinsohn said although house prices were still rising, "storm clouds" were gathering over both pricing and sales.

 "It is difficult not to envisage further pressure on the housing sector as the economy adjusts to higher interest rates and the tight labour market begins to reverse," he said.